-$WC_i$ is the water content (mm) at time $t_i$ . $P_i$ is the precipitation (mm · min-1).
-The discharge $Q_i$ (mm · min-1) is based on the empirical (Eq.
+$WC_i$ is the water content (mm) at time $t_i$ . $P_i$ is the precipitation (mm min-1).
+The discharge $Q_i$ (mm min-1) is based on the empirical (Eq.
 5c).
-The temperature $T{mean}$ is in Celsius degree, the extra-terrestrial radiation Ra is derived from the latitude and the Julian day.
-The constant $\frac{1}{\lambda \rho} \approx 0.408$ depends on latent heat and volumetric mass of water.
+The temperature $T{\text{mean}}$ is in degrees Celsius, and the extra-terrestrial radiation $R_a$ is derived from the latitude and the Julian day.
+The constant $\frac{1}{\lambda a} \approx 0.408$ depends on latent heat and volumetric mass of water.
 The factor C is a calibrated factor depending on the maximum storage and the crop factor.
 The smoothed linear function (Eq.
 5c) has three parameters: K the conductivity slope, $S_K$ the smoothing factor and $WC_K$ the starting delay.
 The model was developed based on data from extreme tests with artificial precipitation (Hamouz et al., 2020) by establishing a relationship between water content and runoff.
-The outflow depending on water content was used as input for calibration of the parameters of the discharge function using Bayesian calibration with DREAM setup (Laloy and Vrugt, 2012).
+The outflow depending on water content was used as input for calibration of the parameters of the discharge function using a Bayesian calibration with DREAM setup (Laloy and Vrugt, 2012).
 It should be noted that the model remains limited as it lumps processes and neglects dynamical effect, i.e. the wetting of the aggregates and substrate and the spatial distribution of water content within the roof (Hamouz et al., 2020).
-The D-Green roof's model was tested against measured discharge with, as input, a rainfall series of two and half month from July 2018 to the $25^{th}$ of September, and a one-month series from the $5^{th}$ of September 2019 to the $5^{th}$ of October.
+The D-Green roof's model was tested against measured discharge with, as input, a rainfall series of 2.5 months from 10 July to 25 September 2018 and a 1-month series from 5 September to 5 October 2019.
 The E-Green roof's model was tested against measured discharge with a rainfall series from April 2017 to September 2017 as input.
 Snow periods were mostly excluded for the evaluation.

-2.4 Evaluation the downscaling models
+2.4 Evaluation of the downscaling models

-For each location, the observed precipitations were aggregated to daily resolution and downscaled to obtain 200 time-series of 6-min time-step.
+For each location, the observed precipitations were aggregated to daily resolution and downscaled to obtain 200 time series of 6 min time step.
 They were used to model the extensive and detention-based extensive green roofs in parallel.
-It should be noted that irrigation needs and snow periods were neglected since the primary objective of the study was to evaluate the produced time-series.
-There were 10 projections available in Norway for the RCP 8.5 and 12 in France with the EURO-Cordex project.
-Each projected time-series was downscaled 20 times (200 simulations for Norwegian locations, and 240 simulations for French locations) to capture: i) the variability between the projections and ii) the variability due to the nature of the downscaling model.
+It should be noted that irrigation needs and snow periods were neglected since the primary objective of the study was to evaluate the produced time series.
+There were 10 projections available in Norway for the RCP 8.5 and 12 in France with the EURO-CORDEX project.
+Each projected time series was downscaled 20 times (200 simulations for Norwegian locations, and 240 simulations for French locations) to capture the following: (i) the variability between the projections and (ii) the variability due to the nature of the downscaling model.
 The number of simulations per location and per period was chosen to ensure reasonably low simulation time and represent the stochastic uncertainty inherent to the downscaling process.
 The stability of the percentile estimator with 200 simulations was verified against 1000 simulations in one model and one location to validate the choice.